jsanon01/data-science/log.md

 Business Technology as a concept describes all technology that helps an organisation run its business and operational processes.
 That technology can be:

-- customer-facing applications and solutions,
+- Customer-facing applications and solutions,

-- business-critical production and logistics solutions,
+- Business-critical production and logistics solutions,

-- or back office financial systems, among others.
+- Back office financial systems, among others.

 Whatever its use, all this technology should be managed professionally.